 Sling TV price: how much do packages cost?

-There are two basic packages: Sling Orange and Sling Blue.
-Both cost $30 a month (the first month is only $20), but they provide slightly different offerings.
+There are two core Sling TV packages: Sling Orange and Sling Blue.
+Both cost $30 a month (the first month is only $20), but they’re comprised of slightly different offerings.

-Sports fans are best served by Sling Orange, which includes ESPN channels and Motortrend, while Sling Blue includes National Geographic, a range of NBC offerings (available in select markets - check which here) and Fox News.
+Sports fans are best served by Sling Orange, which includes three ESPN channels and Motortrend, while Sling Blue includes National Geographic, a range of NBC offerings and Fox News (although the last two are only available in select markets - check which here).
 If you want a greater number of channels, some local networks and sports, you can choose the Sling Orange + Blue package for $45 a month ($35 for the first month).

 After selecting your core package, the below extras can be added for the listed monthly fee: